Applying to College as an Undocumented Student

 Can I fill out the FAFSA and receive federal financial aid as an undocumented student?

-No. Unless you are DACA protected and have a social security number, you will not be able to complete the FAFSA or receive federal financial aid for college.
+No. Even if you are DACA protected and have a social security number, you will not be eligible to receive federal financial aid for college.
 However, you can still receive state and college-level aid.
 Many states have separate “FAFSA”-like forms for undocumented students, like California’s California Dream Act Application, or Texas’ Texas Application For State Financial Aid.
 Check out this list of states that offer financial aid programs for dreamers.

 What if my parents are undocumented, but I have citizenship?
 Can I still fill out the FAFSA and receive financial aid?